rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Our solution takes the simplest approach.
 We put the receiver at risk while a transaction is not finalised.
 We also do not allow non-finalised transactions to be sent again.
-Any solutions that allows the responding of unfinalised transactions are much more complicated since a UTXO model would likely need to be implemented.
+Any solutions that allows the re-spending of unfinalised transactions are much more complicated since a UTXO model would likely need to be implemented.
 While this is not inherently incompatible with EuroToken, our solution has left this out of scope.